darenliang/darenliang.com/content/posts/generating-images-with-serverless.md

 Generating images with serverless functions might've been a bad idea, especially on a free plan!
 However, the experience of working around the imposed limits was actually pretty fun.

 Workers does offer a paid Unbound Usage Model which allows for functions to run up to 30 seconds which is an ample amount of time.
-All in all, Cloudflare Workers is a great platform to get started with serverless; it has a low-latency key-value database, has more favourable pricing compared to the big three cloud providers (AWS, GCP, and Azure) and can run JavaScript code with minimal delay in large part due to not needing to run code within individual containers.
+All in all, Cloudflare Workers is a great platform to get started with serverless; it has a low-latency key-value database, has more favourable pricing compared to the big three cloud providers (AWS, GCP, and Azure) and can run JavaScript code with minimal delay in large part due in running code inside isolates rather than individual containers.

 Here is an interactive demo of you want to try it out for
 yourself: [CS:GO Crosshair Preview](/demos/csgo-crosshair-preview/)